 The person to his right wears a tan overcoat and trousers in a small checked steel-blue pattern, which reminds me of a huge needle head pattern.
 His mid-brown oxford long wing brogues have an interesting pattern.

 The next person wears probably the “loudest” overcoat of them all.
 It literally screams for attention – a bit over the top in my opinion.
-These orange/rust plaids on the light tan make you almost look like a colorful bird from afar!
+These orange/rust plaids on the light tan make you look almost like a colorful bird from afar!
 The plain green-grey trousers are just insignificant bystanders to the overpowering topcoat; the same goes for the plain brown captoe derby shoes.

 In the row underneath, we can spot at least part of an outfit consisting of a brown hat, off-white scarf and navy blue topcoat.